SebnemKeles/Tree-Dataset-Analysis/README.md

-# Tree-Dataset-Analysis
-This project contains the analysis of a tree dataset collected on the University of Lincoln's Riseholme campus.
-The primary focus is to evaluate whether the Diameter at Breast Height (DBH) of a tree is influenced by the DBH of its nearest neighbouring tree within a 5-meter radius across four distinct woodland areas.

-#🌳 Tree Neighbourhood Influence on DBH
+# 🌳 Tree Neighbourhood Influence on DBH

-##📌 Project Overview
+## 📌 Project Overview

 Research Question:
 Does the DBH of a tree show a statistically significant relationship with the DBH of its nearest neighbouring tree?